edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 Each room has a maximum safe capacity which must be respected to ensure 2m social distancing:

-- G1 (Main space) - Two people with access maintained for one person to use the kitchen/shop or pickup mail/printing at any time
+- G1 (Main space) - Four people with access maintained for one person to use the kitchen/shop or pickup mail/printing at any time
 - G2 (Laser cutting) - Individual occupancy only (or two people from one household/support bubble)
 - G8 (Workshop) - Two people.
 Please note in booking if you need any specific machines to help coordinate
-- G11 (Storage, 3D printers and servers) - Single occupancy with access to storage area for one additional person.
-When 3D printing, please don't stay longer than necessary.
-If you need access to the store, knock first due to limited space.
+- G11 (Storage, 3D printers and servers) - Individual occupancy only (or two people from one household/support bubble).
+When 3D printing, please book space in G1 if you need a work space to enable people to access the storage area.
 - G14 (Electronics) - Individual occupancy only (or two people from one household/support bubble)

 All spaces must be booked with the exception for necessary/transient access to the kitchen, shop, printing, mail or storage.

-For G1 and G8 we recognise that members who are at higher risk may require exclusive access to the room.
-You may book both areas if this is required although please note that access to the kitchen/shop may be required by other users.
+For G8 we recognise that members who are at higher risk may require exclusive access to the room.
+You may book both areas if this is required.
 If you need an additional quota to do this then please let the directors know.

 If you cannot attend you must cancel your booking as soon as possible to let others attend.